Working at Braze

 Customer retention tends to be much cheaper than acquiring new customers—in general, the most expensive part of the user journey for brands is getting users to visit your website or download your app.
 Having a great onboarding flow is the best way to make sure your users engage with the app after download, deepening their engagement and reducing the risk that the resources you spent attracting them aren’t wasted.

 With Braze, an easy way to create a terrific onboarding messaging flow is to build a Canvas.
-Canvas is our real-time marketing orchestration feature that enables our clients to send users down different customer journeys based on their individual preferences and behaviors, as well as interactions with previous messages.
+Canvas is our real-time marketing orchestration feature that enables our customers to send users down different customer journeys based on their individual preferences and behaviors, as well as interactions with previous messages.
 The best onboarding messaging campaigns for someone who immediately signs up and makes a purchase won’t be the same as for someone who downloaded the app a week ago and still hasn’t completed the sign-up process.
 By leveraging Canvas, brands can help to ensure that each user’s onboarding experience is tailored to their specific needs, supporting a more intuitive, valuable experience for every user.

 4. Humanize Your Brand With Personalization

 Leveraging a user lifecycle-focused, cross-channel approach in your messaging campaigns means that you’re already personalizing messages based on who you’re sending to and how you’re sending those messages.
-However, Braze clients can go a step further and personalize the content of each messaging campaign at an individual user level.
+However, Braze customers can go a step further and personalize the content of each messaging campaign at an individual user level.
 A study by Forrester Consulting on behalf of Braze found that users are 1.7x more likely to purchase or use the services of a brand they perceive as more human.
 Users clearly want to feel like they are interacting with brands a human level, rather than at a transactional level.

 I believe this aspect of messaging campaigns is as salient as ever during the challenging times that many are struggling with during the COVID-19 pandemic.
-I’ve seen that many Braze clients are rethinking the tone and content of their messages to be more friendly and thoughtful, and one of the best ways to do that is to personalize messages—even it’s as simple as adding a first name to the message.
+I’ve seen that many Braze customers are rethinking the tone and content of their messages to be more friendly and thoughtful, and one of the best ways to do that is to personalize messages—even it’s as simple as adding a first name to the message.

 One of the interesting projects that I’ve worked on this summer involves the Braze platform’s Liquid and Connected Content personalization tools, which I used to create a push message containing a randomized meal recipe and its associated photo.
 Liquid is the programming language we use to quickly and easily include unique customer data in messages, from standard attributes like someone’s birthday to more customizable ones such as a user’s favorite dog breed.
 Connected Content is a way for us to pull data from public APIs or a brand’s own servers, allowing for complex message personalization such as location or even weather based messaging.
-Many Braze clients that find the most success with customer engagement have become experts at utilizing both Liquid and Connected Content to humanize their brand voices.
+Many Braze customers that find the most success with customer engagement have become experts at utilizing both Liquid and Connected Content to humanize their brand voices.

 5. Use a Data-Driven Approach to Measuring Success

 It seems like everything is about data these days—and for good reason.
 Braze is built on customer data that allows our customers to easily and seamlessly segment audiences and personalize messaging.
 However, an equally important usage of data is to measure the success or failure of marketing efforts.
-I’ve found that our clients are really focused on ensuring they have engagement metrics and benchmark data, in order to make informed and objective decisions in their customer engagement strategies.
+I’ve found that our customers are really focused on ensuring they have engagement metrics and benchmark data, in order to make informed and objective decisions in their customer engagement strategies.

 I’ve worked intimately with data during my time at Braze, most notably helping to develop an alerting process that continuously pulls engagement data from active messaging campaigns and pings Slack when the data looks abnormal.
-This can help our clients quickly understand when something has gone wrong with one of their messaging campaigns and be proactive about keeping everything running smoothly.
+This can help our customers quickly understand when something has gone wrong with one of their messaging campaigns and be proactive about keeping everything running smoothly.

 One of the most impressive data-related features that we have at Braze is Currents, our sophisticated data export interface that enables ongoing connections between the Braze engagement platform and data warehouses, customer data platforms (CDPs), or analytics solutions.
-Customer data is the cornerstone of everything that we do here and we’ve seen many of our clients leverage the agility and scalability of Currents to transform their data infrastructures, supporting more timely optimization and deeper customer insights.
+Customer data is the cornerstone of everything that we do here and we’ve seen many of our customers leverage the agility and scalability of Currents to transform their data infrastructures, supporting more timely optimization and deeper customer insights.

 As my summer with Braze comes to a close, I’ve really been struck by how much I’ve learned during my time here.
 Coming into this internship without a marketing background, it’s been really eye-opening to see how powerful customer engagement can be and how brands can meaningfully impact the success of their messaging campaigns with the right tools and tactics.
 It’s been a pleasure to work with the Customer Success team, which welcomed me with open arms and gave me the opportunity to work with exciting, forward-looking brands in ways that helped me to flourish and grow.